DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 When you want to get the latest changes, you can type:

-`git pull upstream <branch you want to pull down>`

-You will most likely be pulling down changes from dev.
-Finally, we want to create a branch for cmake where all of the cmake files will be located.
-In your terminal, inside of your clone, type:

-`git branch cmake`

-This will create a new branch called cmake.
-Then, to switch from dev to the cmake branch, type:

-`git checkout cmake`

-Now, if you type `git branch` again, the cmake branch should have an asterisk next to it (meaning this is the active branch).
-Now you will want to get to the latest changes from the cmake branch on the main ISIS3 repo.
-So, we will be using that command from earlier:

-`git pull upstream cmake`
+`git pull upstream dev`

-When you want to start making changes to ISIS, make a new branch from the cmake branch where all your changes will be made.
-When you are done making changes, you will want to push your changes to your fork and then make a pull request (PR) to get your changes merged into the main ISIS3 repo.
-To start, we want to push changes to your fork:

-`git push origin <name of the branch>` (origin is the name of the remote for your fork)

-Now, on the GitHub website on your fork's page, you should see your new branch come up.
-Click "New Pull Request" and make sure that the main ISIS3 repo's name and "dev" are on the left side of the arrow, ensuring that we are making a PR into dev.
-Now, you can click "Create Pull Request".
-Your PR should be open, and another developer will review and merge it.

-You now have the latest cmake files and can start building ISIS3 with cmake!
+For now, pull down the cmake branch.
+This is temporary until cmake is merged into dev.

 ## Anaconda and ISIS3 dependencies
-ISIS3 dependencies are managed through Anaconda.
+To started building ISIS3 with cmake, you first need anaconda installed.
+Go to the [download page for Anaconda](https://www.anaconda.com/download/) and follow the instructions for your machine.
+ISIS3 dependencies are managed through Anaconda and ISIS3 uses Anaconda environments when building.
+Third party libraries are added inside of an environment.
 The cmake build configuration system expects an active [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) containing these dependencies.
-There is an environment.yml file  at the top level of the ISIS3 repo.
-To create the required Anaconda environment, go into the ISIS3 directory and enter the following command in:
+There is an environment.yml file in the ISIS3 directory of your clone.
+To create the required Anaconda environment, go into the ISIS3 directory and enter the following command:

-`conda env create -n <environment-name> -f environment.yml`
+`conda env create -n <environment-name> -f environment.yml` (you may name the environment whatever you want)

 Building ISIS requires that the anaconda environment be activated.
 Activate your anaconda environment with: